 See my round-up of the best Red Rock Canyon hikes:

-The first stop after the entrance is one of the most popular Red Rock Canyon hikes.
+The first stop after the entrance is one of the best Red Rock Canyon hikes – Calico Hills.

 The bright orange outcrops in Calico Hills can be seen far from the distance and for many visitors, they are the primary attraction of Red Rock.
 The 6-mile hiking trail goes along the side of the red ridge and straight onto the rocks providing a closer look at the incredible orange formations.